-There are a variety of tours available, click here for more information and / or to make a booking.
+There are various tours available; click here for more information and/or to make a booking.

-6. Secret Lagoon: Relax in hot spring waters of the Secret Lagoon, one of Iceland's oldest natural geothermal polls.
-There are various tours that include a stop at Secret Lagoon, alternatively you can just book bus transfers with admission.
+6. Secret Lagoon: Relax in the hot spring waters of the Secret Lagoon, one of Iceland’s oldest natural geothermal pools.
+Various tours include a stop at Secret Lagoon.
+Alternatively, you can just book bus transfers with admission.

-7. Leidarendi Cave: Half day tour exploring Leidarendi Cave under the Blue Mountains.
-Crawl and walk through lava tube made from volcanic activity.
+7. Leidarendi Cave: Half-day tour exploring Leidarendi Cave under the Blue Mountains.
+Crawl and walk through lava tubes made from volcanic activity.

 9. Landmannalaugar: Explore the lava fields of Landmannalaugar or relax in the natural pools.

-There are various tours that visit Landmannalaugar, click here to find out more about these various tours, check prices and / or to make a booking.
+Various tours visit Landmannalaugar; click here to learn more about these various tours, check prices, and/or make a booking.

 Tours from Husavik